The method you use to apply depends on the type of course you want to study.

 If you are unsure whether you are eligible for entry, please contact us to discuss your application and we will be happy to advise you.
 You will also find helpful information on our Recognition of Prior Learning webpages.

 We also have a number of top-up courses which are specifically designed for those who have already completed an HND or Foundation Degree and wish to top up to a full honours degree.
 Details of these courses can be found on the Course Finder.

-For full-time top-up courses you should apply through UCAS, whereas for part-time/distance learning top-up courses use Apply Online.
+For full-time top-up courses you should apply through UCAS, whereas for part-time/distance learning top-up courses use the Applicant Portal.